Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 To understand how to mitigate a cyberattack, you need to understand the different stages involved.
 Let's take the example of a company that falls victim to a data theft attempt:

-1 / First, the hacker finds a loophole in the computing system.
+1 / First, the threat actor finds a loophole in the computing system.
 They could, for example, access the email account of a staff member who has not chosen a very secure password.
-The hacker can also seize a stolen business device, or exploit any other breach in an application, server, or network.
+The threat actor can also seize a stolen business device, or exploit any other breach in an application, server, or network.

-The hacker uses this to infiltrate the IT system and install malicious software.
+The threat actor uses this to infiltrate the IT system and install malicious software.
 They can remain in this position for months as an observer, without attacking.

 2 / Then, the malware will explore the victim's computer network in search of other exploitable computer security flaws.
 It can connect to a botnet (a network of hacking bots) to expand its malicious code and strengthen its areas of action.

-By opening multiple access points, the hacker will then have a higher chance of success if the attack is detected.
+By opening multiple access points, the threat actor will then have a higher chance of success if the attack is detected.

-3 / Finally, the hacker can infiltrate the computer network and seize confidential data, thereafter encrypting it to demand a ransom.
+3 / Finally, the threat actor can infiltrate the computer network and seize confidential data, thereafter encrypting it to demand a ransom.

-4 / If, during the data theft process, the cyberattack has not been detected, the hacker can remain in the system for months without revealing themselves.
+4 / If, during the data theft process, the cyberattack has not been detected, the threat actor can remain in the system for months without revealing themselves.
 They may even return to the computer network to steal more information.
 The potential negative consequences for the company are virtually limitless.

 A cyber hacker during a cyberattack